awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-using-swagger.md

-# Set up API with Private Integrations Using Swagger<a name="set-up-api-with-vpclink-using-swagger"></a>
+# Set up API with Private Integrations Using OpenAPI<a name="set-up-api-with-vpclink-using-swagger"></a>

-You can set up an API with the private integration by importing the API Swagger file\.
-The settings are similar to the Swagger definitions of an API with HTTP integrations, with the following exceptions:
+You can set up an API with the private integration by importing the API's OpenAPI file\.
+The settings are similar to the OpenAPI definitions of an API with HTTP integrations, with the following exceptions:
 + You must explicitly set `connectionType` to `VPC_LINK`\.
 + You must explicitly set `connectionId` to the ID of a `VpcLink` or to a stage variable referencing the ID of a `VpcLink`\.
 + The `uri` parameter in the private integration points to an HTTP/HTTPS endpoint in the VPC, but is used instead to set up the integration request's `Host` header\.